June 20, 2023

 The first thing landlords should note about eviction is that it’s not a one-off event.
 An eviction is a process landlords initiate in order to lawfully remove a tenant from their property.
 Although most people associate evictions with the physical act of a tenant being expelled from a rental, evictions are actually legal processes lasting anywhere from two weeks to a year.

-The eviction process starts with an eviction notice presented by the landlord in the form of a “pay or quit notice,” which notifies the tenant they are facing eviction.
+The eviction process starts with an eviction notice presented by the property owner in the form of a “pay or quit notice,” which notifies the tenant they are facing eviction.
 If necessary, the eviction will escalate to an “unlawful detainer,” which involves local law enforcement removing the tenant from the property.

 As a landlord, especially one with multiple properties across different states, it's important to note that every state has its own eviction laws.
 An eviction for a property in Massachusetts won’t be the same as for a property in New York.
 Make sure you’re aware of local eviction laws and act accordingly throughout the process to avoid delays or dismissals at the eviction hearing.